asyncapi/simulator/README.md

 ### Scenario File

 Here with the plot-{id} (where id is the same as the x-plot: {id} in the field you specified in the AsyncAPI channel) field you:
-- Connect your asyncApi and scenario File.
+- Connect your AsyncApi and scenario File.
 - Specify the parameters for each channel and have the options for them to be randomly generated.
 - Specify the payload you want to send.